DataDog/integrations-extras/packetfabric/README.md

 Once authorized, the metrics will be sent from PacketFabric to Datadog every 15 minutes as part of a scheduled task.

+## Uninstallation

+Once this integration has been uninstalled, any previous authorizations are revoked.

+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.

 ## Data Collected

 ### Metrics